M - TH: 8:30 a.m. - 4:30 p.m.

 How do I appeal?

-Meet with your advisor to review your petition.
-They will acknowledge working with you and will submit the petition to the Academic Review committee on your behalf.
+Schedule an appointment with your academic advisor to review your petition.
+They will work with you and submit the petition to the Dismissal Appeal Committee on your behalf.

 How much time do I have to draft an appeal?

-The deadline for filing a dismissal appeal is June 29, 2016.
-You may need several appointments with your advisor to draft a complete appeal, so it is important you consult with your advisor as soon as possible to begin the appeal process.
+The deadline for filing a dismissal appeal is June 27, 2018.
+You may need multiple appointments with your advisor to draft a complete appeal, so it is important you consult with your advisor as soon as possible to begin the appeal process.

-You will receive written notification of the decision within two weeks of its submission.
-Notification will be sent to the mailing address indicated on your appeal form and to your UB email address.
+You will receive notification of the decision via your UB email account within two weeks of its submission.
 You will be removed from your upcoming fall classes if your appeal is denied.
 Appeal results will fall into one of three categories:

 - Full reinstatement.
 Only students whose academic standing changes after their dismissal (because of grade changes, request for Academic Withdrawal, etc.) will receive full reinstatement.

 - Dismissal deferral.
-These students must meet certain conditions in the fall, including a fall semester GPA of at least 2.0 without any Incomplete grades, making satisfactory progress towards their intended program of study, and a minimum reduction of their quality point deficit (as indicated below).
-Please note: minimum reduction of QPD does not guarantee ability to continue studies at UB.
-Other conditions may also be included in the written notification you receive regarding your appeal.
+These students must meet certain conditions in the fall, including a fall semester GPA of at least 2.0 without any Incomplete grades.
+Other conditions may also be included in the notification you receive regarding your appeal.
 Students will be allowed to register for spring courses during the fall, but academic records will be reviewed at the end of the fall semester.
 Students who do not meet the requirements in the dismissal deferral outlined by the Vice Provost for Undergraduate Education will be subject to final dismissal.

 - Dismissal upheld.
 These students will not be allowed to continue at UB and must be away from UB for one academic year before applying for reentry.
 These students should consult with their academic advisors to discuss the possibility of applying to UB at a later date.